ericclemmons/ericclemmons.github.io/_posts/2014-12-07-circular-dependencies-in-node.md

 This way, at runtime, `factory` is available via the original `module.exports` reference.

-Now all circular dependencies are referencing a single object whose reference doesn't change.
+Now all circular dependencies are referencing the same object from the first `require` to the last!